dnwitko/IT-360-Final-Project/README.md

 ## Stakeholders
 **Sponsor designation:**
-Santander Bank will be commissioning Mandiant for an internal audit, who will license our tool [2].
+Santander Bank will commission Mandiant for an internal audit, who will license our tool [2].

 **Stakeholder list (with assigned roles and responsibilities):**